 If you’re using forms of traditional marketing for B2B, they might be more difficult to track.
 However, just because something’s difficult to track doesn’t mean you should avoid measuring it.
 If you want to improve your marketing effectiveness over time, you’ll need to track and regularly review reports about the marketing KPIs that matter most to your business.

 Let MARION’s Experts Handle Your B2B Digital Marketing Strategy

-At MARION, we have over 30 years of experience with B2B marketing in Houston.
+At MARION, we have over 40 years of experience with B2B marketing in Houston and Austin, Texas.
 Our marketing team consists of digital marketing, graphic design, and traditional marketing experts with proven track records.